-I call on students randomly and will have the pleasure of speaking with each of you several times this semester.
-Obviously, you must be present in class to participate; therefore, I take attendance.
+I take attendance and also call on students randomly; I will have the pleasure of speaking with each of you several times this semester.
 Professors at MSL are authorized to lower the grades of frequently absent or frequently unprepared students by one-third of a grade.
 By way of illustration, this means that a final grade of C will be lowered to a C- if the student is absent from class an inordinate number of times; a B- will be lowered to a C+, and so on.
 If i call on you, and you are either absent or unprepared four (4) or more times, I will lower your grade as described above.
 An absence is an absence.
 Informing me that you are going to be missing class, whatever the reason, will not prevent me from marking you absent.
 If you miss more than three classes, you likely have outside issues that should suggest that you might want to take a leave of absence because law school is not your first priority.